MaxiMir/Motive/blog/harnessing-the-power-of-visualization/en.md

 <a name="science"></a>

-## 1. The Science Behind Visualization
+## 1. The science behind visualization

 Visualization works by tapping into the power of your subconscious mind.
 When you create mental images of your goals, your brain interprets these images as if they were real experiences.
 This, in turn, triggers the release of specific neurotransmitters and hormones that help reinforce the neural pathways necessary for achieving your desired outcomes.